amir-ndr/classification/basketball team classification/README.txt

-we use 4 classification approaches like SVM, Logistic regression, KNN, DecisionTree which you can see the accuracies in the note book. in the end we use SVM algorithm for test dataFrame and got 77% f1-score and 75% accuracy-score. so we illustrates which teams will go in F4 and which will go in E8.
+we use 4 classification approaches like SVM, Logistic regression, KNN, DecisionTree which you can see the accuracies in the note book. in the end we use SVM algorithm for test dataFrame and got 77% f1-score and 75% accuracy-score. so we illustrated which teams will go in F4 and which will go in E8.